gamedig/gamedig.github.io/src/guide/contributing.md

 #### Quick Edits

-For minor corrections like typos or broken links, simply click **Make a contribution** at the bottom of any documentation page.
+For minor corrections like typos, broken links or small improvements, simply click `Suggest changes to this page` at the bottom of any documentation page.
 This will lead you directly to the `.md` file where you can make your changes and submit a pull request.

 #### Local Development

 For more significant contributions or changes, you might prefer working locally:

-1. **Fork the repository**: This allows you to work on your own copy of the documentation or library.
+1. **Fork the repository**: Click the `Fork` button in the top-right corner of the repository page to create your own copy of the repository.
+2. **Clone the repository**: Use `git clone` to create a local copy of your forked repository.
-2. **Set up your development environment**: Ensure you have **Node.js** installed or updated as per the `.node-version` file.
+3. **Set up your development environment**: Ensure you have **Node.js** installed and updated as per the `engines.node` value in the `package.json`
+4. **Install dependencies**: Run `npm install` to install the necessary dependencies.
-3. **Create a branch and make your changes**: This is where you can dive into coding, writing documentation, or making other improvements.
+5. **Create a branch and make your changes**: This is where you can dive into coding, writing documentation, or making other improvements.

 ### Finalizing Your Contribution